 -ContentType "application/json"

-Write-Host "Sponsor assigned successfully." -ForegroundColor Green
+Write-Host "Sponsor assigned to Agent Identity successfully." -ForegroundColor Green

 }